David Wells: Early life

 Wells was born in Torrance, California.
 His parents were never married.
-He was thus raised by his mother, Eugenia, a member of Hell's Angels also known as "Attitude Annie."
+He was raised by his mother, Eugenia, a member of the Hell's Angels also known as "Attitude Annie".
 Wells grew up with the belief that his father, David Pritt, was dead.
 However, at the age of 22, he learned that Pritt was alive and tracked him down to start a new relationship with him.

-Growing up in the San Diego neighborhood of Ocean Beach where he attended local public schools, Wells was dependent on his mother, who worked numerous jobs to support him and his four siblings.
+Growing up in the Ocean Beach neighborhood of San Diego where he attended local public schools, Wells was dependent on his mother, who worked numerous jobs to support him and his four siblings.
 He graduated from Point Loma High School, where he played baseball and basketball, in 1982 and was a self-described "gym rat" who spent most of his time at the Ocean Beach Recreation Center and Robb Field.
 Wells was Point Loma High School’s star pitcher and threw a perfect game his senior year.

-He had Tommy John surgery performed on him in July 1985.
+He had Tommy John surgery in July 1985.

 Professional career

 Toronto Blue Jays (1987–1992)

-Wells debuted for the Toronto Blue Jays in 1987 as a reliever and did not secure a job as a full-time starter until he was 30 years old.
+Wells debuted for the Toronto Blue Jays in 1987 as a reliever and did not secure a primary role in the starting rotation until he was 27 years old, starting 25 games during the 1990 season.
 During his six seasons with the Blue Jays, Wells compiled a 47–46 record and a 3.88 ERA.
 Wells was a member of the 1992 World Series winning team, the first time he got a championship ring.
 He was released by the Blue Jays during spring training on March 30, 1993.

 Detroit Tigers (1993–1995)

 A few days after he was released by the Blue Jays, Wells signed with the Detroit Tigers on April 3.
-In 1993, Wells made 32 appearances (30 starts) with an 11-9 record and a 4.19 ERA.
-In 1994, a season that was cut short due to a strike, Wells started 16 games, finishing 5-7 with a 3.96 ERA and 5 complete games.
+In 1993, Wells made 32 appearances (30 starts) with an 11–9 record and a 4.19 ERA.
+In 1994, a season that was cut short due to a strike, Wells started 16 games, finishing 5–7 with a 3.96 ERA and 5 complete games.
 He emerged as a top-flight pitcher in 1995, when he was 32.
 After starting the year at 10–3 with a 3.04 ERA for the struggling last-place Tigers, Wells made his first All-Star Game appearance.